In 2005, the American Cancer Society formed Smoke Free Ohio, a

 outdoor seating areas of restaurants that are at least 20 feet away

 from an entrance, exit, or window of the restaurant.
+Bubp was

 Ohio House District 89, T. Todd Book (D-McDermott).
 Assistant